igarciad/weather_simulation/README.md

 ## Compilation (Windows)

 We have tested using Visual Studio 2010 and 2013.
-Just create a project that include all files and run.
+Just create a project that includes all files and run.

 ## Usage

 The default run demo:

 1. Load the initial weather state from a sounding.
 Note: We include code to load two types of sounding files.
-2. Load the ground variebles.
+2. Load the ground variables.
 Here we randomly assign to each bottommost gridcell a land use, and then, we populate the ground variables from the provided files (Supplemental Material B).
-Note: In our implementation we load this from images but here it is random to avoid to have additional dependencies.
+Note: In our implementation, we load this from images but here it is random to avoid to have additional dependencies.
 3. All the variables are initialized.
 4. The system runs 1000 iterations.

+## Files

+The main files are:

+- **WeatherMain:** Contains the *main* class that runs the simulation.
+First, the simulation variables are defined (e.g., *dT*, *grid size*), then the ground variables are initialized, and the initial state initialized from a sounding, finally, the simulation is executed.
+- **Weather3D:** Contains *simulateStep* that runs one or more steps of the simulation.
+In each step, the fundamental equations, microphysics, radiation, and move in time are executed.
+- **Grid3D:** Contains the 3D structure (as a 1D vector) that holds the simulation variables and the access patern.
+- **Ground3D:** Contains the structure (as a 1D vector) that holds the ground simulation variables and the access patern.
+Since it represents the bottommost gridcells, it is just a 2D structure.
+- **RadStruct:** Contains a structure that is used by the radiation model (e.g., day of the year, time of the day).
+- **sounding_0:** Contains an example of weather sounding from [University of Wyoming](http://weather.uwyo.edu/upperair/sounding.html).
+This file is used to initialize the Grid3D.
+- **landuse_constants:** Contains the land use variables used in the simulation (Supplemental Material B).

 ## License